Apptainer / Singularity¶

 Use the full path to the image file if it is not in the current directory.

-modules that have been installed on the host.
-As the python environment in the container provides all pacakges you need, you don't need to install any python packages and their dependecies.
-Now you can see the advantage of using a conatainer.
+The python here is installed in the container and has nothing to do with the python or miniforge modules that have been installed on the host.
+As the Python environment in the container provides all the packages you need, you don't need to install any Python packages and their dependencies.
+Now you can see the advantage of using a container.

 When the tests are completed, you can submit a batch job to run your program in the background.
-Here is a typical batch job script (e.g. named job.sh
+Here is a typical batch job script:

 #!/bin/bash